WEB SITE - EX PARTE CUSTODY ORDERS

 While ex parte custody orders are sometimes necessary, they can do a lot of damage if the proper procedure is not followed.

 The requirements to obtain ex parte custody (when not associated with a protective order or the post separation family violence relief act) are set forth in La.
 C.C.P.
 Art.
-3945 and Local Court Rule 38.1.
-[LINK TO RULE 38.1 OF THE LOCAL COURT RULES ON P. 18.]
+3945 and Appendix 29.0C of Title IV of the Rules for District Courts.
 Such an application must contain the following:

-- Specific facts in a verified petition or by supporting affidavit that immediate and irreparable injury will result to the child.
+- Specific facts in a verified petition or by supporting affidavit in Accordance with Appendix 29.0A of Title IV of the Rules for District Courts that immediate and irreparable injury will result to the child.

-- An attorney certificate stating either the efforts that have been made to give the other party reasonable notice when the order is to be presented to the Court or the reasons notice should not be required.
+- If represented by an attorney, an attorney certificate in accordance with Appendix 29.0B of Title IV of the Rules for District Courts shall state either the efforts that have been made to give the other party reasonable notice when the order is to be presented to the Court or the reasons notice should not be required.

-- If there is a prior order of custody, the application must be accompanied by a non-party affidavit as well as the suit record.
+- If there is a prior order of custody, the application must be accompanied by a non-party affidavit or other supporting documentation or information as well as the suit record.

 - The ex parte order must:

-- Be endorsed with the date and hour of the rule to show cause which shall be set not more than 15 days after the order is signed.
+- Be endorsed with the date and hour of the rule to show cause which shall be set not more than thirty (30) days after the order is signed.

-- Provide specific provision for visitation of not less than 48 hours during the 15 day period, unless the verified petition or affidavit clearly demonstrate immediate and irreparable injury will result to the child as a result of visitation.
+- Provide specific provision for visitation of not less than forty-eight (48) hours during any fifteen (15) day period, unless the verified petition or affidavit clearly demonstrate immediate and irreparable injury will result to the child as a result of visitation.

-- Shall contain a provision prohibiting both parties from changing the child’s residence from the jurisdiction of the Court.
+- Shall contain a provision prohibiting both parties from changing the child’s residence from the jurisdiction of the Court or changing the child's school unless otherwise ordered by the Court.

 What should you do when presenting such an order to the Court?